 To the end that our combined efforts may serve to accomplish the objectives of the MLC student teaching program, we pledge our cooperation with you and we express our willingness to help you in every possible way as you carry out your respective responsibilities.

-As we work together may we all be blessed-teacher candidates, cooperating teachers, students, college supervisors, and administrators, during the school year.
+May we all be blessed-teacher candidates, cooperating teachers, students, college supervisors, and administrators-as we work together this school year.

 Thank you, and I look forward to working with all of you during our time together!